-The efforts to achieve this objective had been made since 1992 and the technical committee, assigned by the directors general of customs, to do this task had held seventeen meetings for this purpose and concluded with the agreement on the Law referred to above.
+The efforts to achieve this objective had been made since 1992 and the technical committee, assigned by the directors general of customs to undertake this task, had held seventeen meetings for this purpose which ended with the approval of the Law referred to above.

-To ensure that this Law is in line with the provisions of the international organizations relating to customs, the Secretariat General had dispatched English versions of this Regulation to the World Trade Organization and the World Customs Organization for their comments and the Secretariat General received those comments which were passed to the competent technical committee for consideration and proposing appropriate action.
+To ensure that this Law is in line with the provisions of the international agreements relating to customs, the Secretariat General had dispatched English versions of this Law to both the World Trade Organization and the World Customs Organization for their comments.
+The Secretariat General had received those comments and passed them to the competent technical committee for consideration and proposing appropriate action.

-The Common Customs Law of the GCC Member States was adopted by the Supreme Council at the 20th Session (Riyadh, 27-29 November 1999) to be implemented as a reference law for one year from the date adopted by the Supreme Council and to be revised in the light of the comments received by the Secretariat General from the Member States in an attempt to have it compulsorily implemented by all the Customs Administrations of the GCC Member States by 2002.
+The Common Customs Law of the GCC States was adopted in the 20th Session of the Supreme Council held in Riyadh during the period 27-29 November 1999 provided that it would be implemented as a reference Law for one year from the date adopted by the Supreme Council and that it would be revised in the light of the comments received by the Secretariat General from the member States in an attempt to have it obligatorily implemented by all the Customs Administrations of the GCC States by 2002.

-In order to complete the necessary implementation aspects of the Common Customs Law in the customs administrations of the GCC Member States and to review the comments of the member States and finalize the preparation of the Rules of Implementation and the Explanatory Notes, the Supreme Council, at its 21st Session held in Manama, Bahrain 30-31 December 2000, decided to extend the reference implementation of the Common Customs Law for one more year provided that it should be obligatorily implemented by all the Customs Administrations of the GCC Member States as of January 2002.
+In order to complete the necessary implementation aspects of the Common Customs Law in the customs administrations of the GCC States and to review the comments of the member States and finalize the preparation of the Rules of Implementation and the Explanatory Notes, the Supreme Council, in its 21st Session held in Manama, Bahrain 30-31 December 2000, decided to extend the period of the reference implementation of the GCC Common Customs Law for one more year provided that it should be obligatorily implemented by all the Customs Administrations of the GCC States in January 2002.

-The said decision "resolution" of the Supreme Council was a step that had enabled the customs administrations and the ad hoc committees of the GCC Member States to complete all the aspects that would provide the factors of the proper implementation of this Law to achieve the intended objective, that is the unification and facilitation of the customs procedures in the GCC Member States which would enhance Intra-GCC trade and external trade with the rest of the world, and lay down the firm foundations of the GCC Customs Union.
+The said decision "resolution" of the Supreme Council was a step forward that had enabled the customs administrations and the ad hoc committees of the GCC States to complete all the aspects that would provide the necessary factors for the proper implementation of this Law in order to achieve the objective for which it was made, that is the unification and facilitation of the customs procedures in the GCC States which would enhance the trade exchange among them and between the rest of the world countries, and lay down the firm foundations of the customs Union of the GCC States

-Pursuant to the recommendation of the Ministerial Council, at its 81st Preparatory Session, to adopt the recommendation of the Financial and Economic Cooperation Committee (The Ministers of Finance and Economy of the GCC Member States) at its 55th Meeting concerning the GCC Common Customs Law, the Supreme Council, at its 22nd Session held in Muscat on 30-31 December 2001, resolved as follows:
+Pursuant to the recommendation of the Ministerial Council, in its 81st Preparatory Session, to adopt the recommendation of the Financial and Economic Cooperation Committee (The Ministers of Finance and Economy of the GCC States) in its 55th Meeting concerning the Common Customs Law of the GCC States, the Supreme Council, in its 22nd Session held in Muscat on 30-31 December 2001, resolved as follows: